Online Learning-Enhanced High Order Adaptive Safety Control: Physical Experiments

 \subsection{Physical Experiment Setup}

-The Crazyflie 2.1 nano quadrotor is used as the physical platform to verify the efficacy of our hybrid controller.
+The Crazyflie 2.1 is used as the physical platform to verify our controller.
 The open-source library Crazyswarm~\cite{preiss2017crazyswarm} is used as an interface to send position-velocity-acceleration controls.
 The nano quadrotor weighs $38\unit{g}$ with a $300\unit{mAh}$ battery.
-A tower fan is placed horizontally at a height of $0.7\unit{m}$ and $1.16\unit{m}$ in the positive direction of the x-axis from the origin.
+A tower fan is placed horizontally at $0.7\unit{m}$ and $1.16\unit{m}$ in the positive direction of the x-axis from the origin.
 Its horizontal airflow produces an effective turbulent region of approximately $0.55\unit{m}$ wide, which travels $18\unit{km/h}$ (its location and direction are depicted in Fig.~\ref{fig:physical_qualitative}).
-The quadrotor is required to keep a $1\unit{m}$ distance from the origin.
+We define a planar circular reference trajectory of radius $0.8\unit{m}$ at height $0.7\unit{m}$ with constant angular velocity $0.5\unit{rad/s}$.
+The quadrotor is required to keep a $1\unit{m}$ safety distance from the origin.
 A laptop with Intel i7 is used as the base station, and communication with the Crazyflie is established using Crazyradio PA.
 We obtain $100\unit{Hz}$ position data from \textsc{Vicon} motion capture, and estimate velocity from filtering.
 Control inputs are computed and sent to the quadrotor at $100\unit{Hz}$.
-We increase the number of neurons in each layer to $64$ in our NODE-HO-aCBF controller to capture the wind turbulence.
-We experiment with both online and offline modes of our NODE-HO-aCBF controller.
-For the offline mode, we trained on $350\unit{s}$ state-control data collected by executing the HOCBF baseline controller.
-A representative physical experiment using our online NODE-HO-aCBF controller is shown in Fig.~\ref{fig:physical_longexp_angle2}.
+We increase the number of neurons in each layer to $64$ in both our online and offline controller to estimate the wind turbulence.
+For the online mode, we maintain an FIFO queue of $10\unit{s}$ of online data for training; there is no pre-training.
+For the offline mode, we trained on $350\unit{s}$ state-control data collected by executing the HOCBF controller.
+A representative physical experiment using our online controller is shown in Fig.~\ref{fig:physical_longexp_angle2}.
 Note that safety is improved against the wind on the fly.
-For the HO-aCBF baseline controller, we used the state-informed matrix $Y(\mathbf{x})=[\mathbf{0}_{3\times 3};r_{1},0,0;0,r_{2},0;0,0,r_{3}]$, namely HO-aCBF State $Y(\mathbf{x})$, and a constant matrix $Y(\mathbf{x})=[\mathbf{0}_{3\times 3};\mathbf{I}_{3\times 3}]$, namely HO-aCBF Constant $Y(\mathbf{x})$.
+For the HO-aCBF controller, we used the state-informed matrix $Y(\mathbf{x})=[\mathbf{0}_{3\times 3};r_{1},0,0;0,r_{2},0;0,0,r_{3}]$, namely HO-aCBF State $Y(\mathbf{x})$, and a constant matrix $Y(\mathbf{x})=[\mathbf{0}_{3\times 3};\mathbf{I}_{3\times 3}]$, namely HO-aCBF Constant $Y(\mathbf{x})$.